villeruokonen/Unity-Multiple-Choice-Dialogue-System/README.md

 You can also initiate dialogues through the DialogueSystem static instance - pass a Dialogue parameter to the DialogueSystem.Instance's "ProcessDialogue" method.

 Dialogue options that do not trigger a state will cause the system to exit the dialogue.

+Use the JSON Tools to create a JSON file based on your Dialogue.
+Use the Dialogue Builder tool found in Unity's Window / Dialogue System / Dialogue JSON Tools.
+You can edit this JSON and then apply those changes by using the JSON Tools' "Update from JSON" option.
+Just make sure you don't move the JSON file from the folder the system creates for you.

 You can find a simple example scene in the DialogueSystem / Example folder.